-How Serious Is a Disorderly Conduct Charge?
+How Serious is a Disorderly Conduct Charge?

 Disorderly conduct is a relatively low-level criminal charge.
 However, it still carries the possibility of jail, a fine, and a criminal record.
 Therefore, individuals facing Danbury arrests for disorderly conduct may wish to consult legal counsel for advice and guidance.
 By getting legal assistance, people may have a better chance of resolving the charges in their favor.

-What Are the Consequences of a Misdemeanor Conviction?
+What are the Consequences of a Misdemeanor Conviction?

-A disorderly conduct charge is a Class C misdemeanor.
+A disorderly conduct charge in Danbury is a Class C misdemeanor.
 Individuals who are convicted of disorderly conduct may face up to three months in jail, a period to serve on probation, and up to $500 in fines.
 A disorderly conduct conviction also creates a permanent criminal record that can make gaining employment and higher education in the future more difficult.